exercism/v3/languages/rust/reference/merge-strategy.md

 1. One other maintainer shall review the contribution and provide feedback.
 1. The contributor shall address _all_ maintainer feedback as part of the pull request.
    1. Maintainers shall consider using GitHub's suggestion feature for nitpick or cut-and-dry changes.
+   1. Pushback is encouraged when a contributor believes that they are right and a maintainer is wrong about a feedback item.
+"Addressing" a piece of feedback is not synonymous with slavishly implementing it.
 1. The maintainer shall review the feedback and either:
    1. approve
    1. request additional changes.
 At this point, the process returns to step 3.